dschmenk/PLASMA/doc/Preview Version 1.0.md

 Build Files => /HARDISK/BLD/

 Keeping the system files seperate from the build directory will make upgrading to the final 1.0 Release later a little easier.
 To boot directly into PLASMA, you will need to put the system files in the root prefix of the boot device and make sure PLASMA.SYSTEM is the first SYSTEM file in the directory.
+Otherwise, launch PLASMA.SYSTEM from your command processor of choice.

 ## 65802/65816 Support